When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 How Do I Decide Which PAP Therapy Is Right for Me?

 You can consider an at-home sleep apnea test to determine your best first steps.
-However, if you have already been diagnosed with obstructive sleep apnea, you should discuss your situation with your doctor or sleep specialist to determine which treatment is best for you.
+However, if you’ve already been diagnosed with OSA, you should discuss your situation with your doctor or sleep specialist to determine which treatment is best for you.
 Usually, most doctors recommend people with OSA try a CPAP machine first.

 Although CPAP machines require a greater investment up front, they are generally covered at least in part by most insurance plans.
 Coverage for EPAP devices may be more limited, and in the case of disposable EPAP devices, they may be expensive over the long term.

-If you try a CPAP machine and you decide it is not for you, consider asking your doctor if EPAP therapy could be an option.
+On the other hand, if you experience side effects from CPAP that affect your ability to maintain consistent treatment, you should talk to your doctor about whether EPAP therapy could be an option.
 Together, you and your doctor can develop a treatment plan that helps you get the rest you need each night.

 Still have questions?
 Ask our community!